 Stop selling rankings.

 I’ve been saying this for a long time now, if you’re providing SEO services and you’ve got paying clients, you must, MUST be reporting against revenue and demonstrating a return on investment.
 If the sole focus is rankings and you’re sending your client a confusing report each month with keywords and rankings on it, then it’s never going to work.
-Clients will be constantly up your ass, clients will be cancelling, leaving negative reviews and your retention rates will suck.
+Clients will be constantly hassling you, clients will be cancelling, leaving negative reviews and your retention rates will suck.

 Instead of reporting against rankings, you’ve got to shift your focus towards helping your clients get customers and making sales.